From street crime fighting-hero Keluang Man to intergalactic superhero BoBoiBoy, Malaysian animation has come a long way.

 Anak-anak Sidek began its airing from 1999 until 2003.
 Also set in a village, the series was adapted from an autobiography comic that tells the story of the country’s badminton champions.

 From Putih to Budak Lapok to Bola Kampung, Malaysian animation was slowly but constantly improving and boosting.
 And when Upin & Ipin came into the picture, that’s when it finally took off.

 Of village boy, intergalactic superhero, and superspy

 Today, Upin & Ipin is widely known in Asia, being screened in 17 countries and reaching some 300 million people.

-Started off with a simple concept of a pair of twins living with their grandmother and an older sister in a peaceful village, the series is now well-loved by all Malaysians and has become a part of the country’s pop cultures.
+Starting off with a simple concept of a pair of twins living with their grandmother and an older sister in a peaceful village, the series is now well-loved by Malaysians and has become a part of the country’s pop culture.

 Parents find it relatable, and children find it enjoyable.

 If Upin & Ipin is famous with its tagline “Betul!
 Betul!
 Betul!”, BoBoiBoy has stepped up with its own “Terbaik!” (“Awesome!”) catchphrase that has been imitated by all children hooked on the series.